 To put it very simple, ethic is your idea of right and wrong.
 Work is closely connected to a sense of fulfillment and the execution of life purpose, so often times, when people are “shortcut-focused” or lazy, they tend to develop confidence issues, esteem issues, and become personally and emotionally vulnerable because they live beneath their potential, however, that’s for you to decide.

 - Can I serve the maximum amount of people I was placed on this Earth to serve in 10 hours or less per week or do I need to have a service-first mentality?

 - Should I be focused more on what I want to do or who I need to be for others?

 - Am I building a business for personal satisfaction or to add value to the market?

 The answers to these questions will define work ethic for you.
 If you are a community-focused proponent, then the remainder of the steps will work for you because you won’t be thinking about “clocking in and out” or the time it takes, or what shortcuts you can find.
 Instead, you’ll be focused on impacting people regardless of the time it takes.

 2. Adhere to Your Definition

 Once you’ve decided your position on work ethic, you’ll want to commit.
-You can unsubscribe from all those newsletters and video channels who have different views on work ethic than you do because their on a different path.
+You can unsubscribe from all those newsletters and video channels who have different views on work ethic than you do because they’re on a different path.
 Save yourself some money, and skip over sales pages that are targeting people who want results with little work.